 The United Nations serves the English and Dutch-speaking Caribbean from offices that represent the Organisation’s Secretariat, Specialized Agencies, programmes, funds and other entities, and that operate at the regional, sub-regional and country levels.
 Their work is coordinated through a network of six hubs based in Belize, Barbados, Guyana, Jamaica, Suriname and Trinidad and Tobago.
-The four Country and two Multi-Country Teams in this network collaborate to implement the UN’s regional business plan known as the UN Multi-Country Sustainable Development Cooperation Framework (UN MSDCF).
+The three Country and three Multi-Country Teams in this network collaborate to implement the UN’s regional business plan known as the UN Multi-Country Sustainable Development Cooperation Framework (UN MSDCF).

 The MSDCF delivers direct access to UN technical expertise and to the resources and partnerships that can move Caribbean development efforts forward.
 This Framework is aligned with the Sustainable Development Goals (SDGs), the SAMOA Pathway, and the International Human Rights framework; and its strategy is built around the sub-region’s Priority Areas and individual countries’ own development goals.
 The impact of the MSDCF is continuously monitored and assessed by a UN Regional Steering Committee and performance reports are regularly submitted to Caribbean Governments.